najibjodiansyah/blood-vessel-python/README.md

          dilation,
          treshold.

-Use clahe file for a better result.
+Use ada-clahe file for a better result.